Toorium/Yield/README.md

 # Yield

 Yield is a programming language I built because I wanted something that actually made sense to me.
-I came from scripting in Roblox with Luau and every other language felt like too much to learn at once.
 So I made my own.

 It runs fast, needs nothing installed, and reads like plain English.
-If you know Luau you will feel right at home.
+If you know Lua/Luau you will feel right at home.
 If you have never coded before, this is probably the best place to start.

 ---